Manu-sh/http_normalizer_parts/README.md

 <br>

-the following symbol ":warning:" is a short for: "otherwise is treated as an error and an empty string will be returned" and basically mean that the function can't perform a valid normalization
+the following symbol ":warning:" is a short for: "otherwise is treated as an error and an empty string will be returned" and basically mean that the function can't perform a valid normalization (usually because the underlying data is not valid).

 ###### normalize_protocol()
 * Decoding percent-encoded octets of unreserved characters